Undergraduate Studies at UCSB

 Because every subject has a history, students might find themselves investigating anything from the intimacies of private life and the history of the body to more classic topics such as social movements, revolutions, and wars.
 History also invites students to reimagine the traditional ways we carve up geographical space by examining not just the histories of nations but also the histories of regions, trade, and cultural exchange.
 What history teaches is a way of thinking, a way of questioning, and a way of wondering about the world.
 After all, the past is never really fixed in stone.

-UCSB’s History Department features two paths to a Bachelor of Arts (B.A.):
+UCSB’s History Department features three paths to a Bachelor of Arts (B.A.):

 UCSB’s History Department features two paths to a minor in the field of History: